jeromecy/jeromecy.github.io/MYCV.md

 - Z. Cao, X.L.
 Wang.
 Meromorphic Functions Sharing Two Sets with Weighted Value of One, Journal of the University of Shanghai for Science and Technology, Vol.32, No.5, 2010.

-#### Manuscripts in preparation
-- F. Evans, Z. Cao, S. Cook.
-Analysis of data from large of on-farm experiments using Bayesian latent Gaussian models.
-- Z. Cao, M. Lee.
-Assessing accuracy of imputation using different SNP panel densities.

 #### Project reports and manuscripts
 - M. Ashworth, R.L.
 Rocha, R. Devlin, R. Smith, Z. Cao.
 The interaction between wheat (Triticum aestivum) establishment timing and pre-emergent herbicides choice on annual ryegrass (Lolium rigidum Gaud.) growth and competition.